JonathanMEdwards/subtext10/doc/language.md

 * The traditional terminology of programming languages and software development is rejected in favor of plain English.
 We continue to use traditional terminology in this section.
 * Subtext specifies how to pronounce its syntax.
-* Code and data are combined into autonomous documents that provide reproduceability, collaboration, version control, and schema change.
-Documents change both through direct manipulation by users and executing code within the document.
+* Code and data are combined into an autonomous artifact called a workspace which provides reproduceability, collaboration, version control, and schema change.
+A workspace changes both through direct manipulation by users and executing code within the workspace.
-* Everything is nestable: programs, databases, and documents can all be nested inside each other.
-A Subtext document is a tree.
+* Everything is nestable: programs, databases, and workspaces can all be nested inside each other.
+A Subtext workspace is a tree.
-* All inputs and sources of randomness are recorded in the document history to make it autonomous and reproduceable.
+* All inputs and sources of randomness are recorded in the workspace history to make it autonomous and reproduceable.
 * Subtext is both a PL and a DB: data is either persistent and transactional, or determinstically computed from such persistent data.
 * What a user can do by direct manipulation of data and what code can do when executed are similar.
 The recorded history of user interactions and external inputs is in fact a program that can replay that history, or be used as raw material for Programming by Demonstration.
 Conversely, a program can be understood as a script that a user could follow to perform the same operations.
 The language syntax and semantics have been designed to make these connections as direct as possible.
 For example, the syntax for replacing a value at a path within a tree, which looks like an assignment statement, is used to record user edits in the history.
 * All code is strict, pure, and referentially transparent.